 Another important thing to investigate is debt, and we want to see if a business has a reasonable debt that can be paid off within 3 years.
 We do so by dividing the total long-term debt by earnings.
 We cannot make the calculations in 2022 as Phillips had negative earnings.
 However, looking at previous years the calculations show that debt was 1,44 years in 2021, 3,91 years in 2020, and 3,23 years in 2019.
-Thus, while there are years where debt was above 3 years of earnings, it isn't something that would keep me away from investing in the company.
+Thus, while there are years where debt was above 3 years of earnings, it isn't alarming.

 Like with all other companies, there are some risks if you choose to invest in Philips.
-The first and most obvious risk is the recall of their respironics devices, which can affect Philips in various ways.
+The first and most obvious risk is the recall of their Respironics devices, which can affect Philips in various ways.
 The recall means that their restructuring, acquisition-related and other charges came in at 350 million euros above their guidance.
 Furthermore, a recall like this can have catastrophic consequences for the brand.
 If their brand is hurt from the recall, it could hurt their moat and their future sales.
 Luckily, strong brands usually come back from events like these, as we have seen in numerous occasions before.
-Philips has stated that they expect to have delivered all of their repaired Respironics devices by the end of 2022 or in the first half.
+Philips has stated that they expect to have delivered all of their repaired Respironics devices by the end of 2022 or in the first quarter in 2023.
 Other risks are supply chain shortages.
 Philips, like many other companies, is dependent on their supply chain to make their products.
 The lockdowns we have seen in China lately has put further pressure on Philips supply chains.
 Until the supply chain normalizes it is a potential risk for Philips.
 Freight prices is also a risk.
 Higher freight prices will hurt margins, and right now it doesn't seem like freight prices are going to be lowered any time soon.
 The final risk I want to mention here is the pandemic.
 While we might see more countries opening, there are still countries that are affected by the pandemic.
 Last year, many of Philips customers pushed equipment installations at hospitals due to the pandemic, if this continues in the new year, Philips will not be able to deliver their products.